How Salesforce’s Tableau acquisition will impact IT

-Salesforce.com’s $15.7 billion bid for Tableau Software has many organizations wondering how the proposed acquisition will impact their operations.
+Salesforce.com’s $15.7 billion bid for Tableau Software has many organisations wondering how the proposed acquisition will impact their operations.

 According to industry analysts, it all depends on how your enterprise makes use of their respective platforms.

-Users of Salesforce’s CRM platform have all subscribed to its software-as-a-service (SaaS) model, putting their data in the cloud — but the company is only beginning to respond to the demand for sophisticated tools to analyze that data.
+Users of Salesforce’s CRM platform have all subscribed to its software-as-a-service (SaaS) model, putting their data in the cloud - but the company is only beginning to respond to the demand for sophisticated tools to analyse that data.

 For that, businesses have historically turned to companies such as Tableau.
-Its data analytics and visualization software was built to run on-premises, but enterprises are increasingly deploying Tableau Server in Amazon’s, Google’s or Microsoft’s clouds, and a growing number are adopting the SaaS version, Tableau Online.
+Its data analytics and visualisation software was built to run on-premises, but enterprises are increasingly deploying Tableau Server in Amazon’s, Google’s or Microsoft’s clouds, and a growing number are adopting the SaaS version, Tableau Online.

 “About a third of customers are cloud deployed at this stage,” says Doug Henschen, a vice president and principal analyst at Constellation Research.